 - Versatile cooking; can sear, saute, bake, broil, braise, fry, use on the grill, even a campfire!

-- Holds heat like a sponge (great for serving with less reheating).
+- Holds heat like a sponge (aids in crispy, even browning on meats, and great for serving without reheating).

 - Heavy, but hey, it always doubles as workout equipment!